Rcrossmeister/Rcrossmeister.github.io/_pages/about.md

 # 🔥 News

+* *2024.10*: 🔥🔥We release **CLR-Bench**, a benchmark to evaluate the reasoning abilities of LLMs at the college level.

 - *2024.09*: 📖📖 Invited as the reviewer for **ICLR 2025**.
 - *2024.08*: 📖📖 Invited as the reviewer for **IEEE TKDE** since Aug.
 2024.
 - *2024.07*: 🔥🔥 My thesis **"Learning with Database's Preference in Text-to-SQL For Large Language Models"** was awarded as Outstanding Undergraduate Thesis by Jinan University.